Map-Only Advocates

 {{phone}} The advocate’s phone number

-This lets you write a single CTA template that works across multiple advocates.
+This lets you write a single alternate contact template that works across multiple advocates.
 For example:

 What Prospects See